Torah Code Basics

 ROW SPLIT AND WRAPPED MATRICES

 There is some indication that when a row skip or row split function for the axis term is employed, that the true value of an open text match must be the value computed by standard means divided by the row spit.
 The lowest ELS of Ark of the Covenant at skip -306 (cylinder circumference 306 letters) had about one chance in 2,931 of being in a 104-letter matrix with Egyptians were burying.
 At skip -306 there was no row split function enabled on CodeFinder.
 Had it been enabled and a row split of 2 were used (with a cylinder circumference of 153 letters), if the matrix size (area) were the same, I would have divided 2,931 by 2 to arrive at a value of 1 chance in 1,465.
 In this case however, the matrix with circumference 153 would have been larger because the match on the matrix with circumference 306 was already about as tight as it could be with the row skip function disabled.
 There is also a discussion about dividing the value of a matrix by the number of passes through the Torah made by CodeFinder on a wrapped (rounded torus) search before acquiring an axis term.
-See the permutation experiment.
+See the permutation experiment at https://www.arkcode.com/custom3_53.html.

 SPECIAL CASE SKIPS